PeterGriffinJin/Awesome-Language-Model-on-Graphs/README.md

 A curated list of papers and resources about large language models (LLMs) on graphs based on our survey paper: [Large Language Models on Graphs: A Comprehensive Survey](https://arxiv.org/abs/2312.02783).

+**An awesome repo on multimodal learning on graphs an be found [here](https://github.com/PeterGriffinJin/Awesome-Multimodal-on-Graphs)**.

 **This repo will be continuously updated.
 Don't forget to star <img src="./fig/star.svg" width="15" height="15" /> it and keep tuned!**

 **Please cite the paper in [Citations](#citations) if you find the resource helpful for your research.
 Thanks!**